davidCortesLl/VendingMachine/README.md

    ```

 The API will be available on the port configured in `docker-compose.yml` (by default, usually 80 or 8080).
 You can test the endpoints using tools like Postman or curl.

+## Considerations
+- The persistence infra is not robust against concurrency, simultaneous requests may lead to inconsistent states.
+This would be solved with a more robust database or locking mechanism.
+- The API does not include authentication or authorization mechanisms.
+In a production environment, these features would be added to secure the endpoints.